menzHSE/cv-ml-lecture-notebooks/README.md

 <img src="assets/colab_01.jpg" width="600"/>

-#### Once the repository has been cloned to your Google Drive with either of the two methods, open the notebooks directly from there in Colab
+#### Once the repository has been cloned to your Google Drive with either of the two methods, open the notebooks directly from there in Colab.
+Make sure to select a GPU runtime for computation-heavy notebooks!

 <img src="assets/colab_02.jpg" width="600"/>